w0805615/ManvirBookStore1/ManvirBookStore/README.txt

 2023-03-09
 1414
-Choosed a Darkly theme from the bootswatch.com
+Choosed a Lumen theme from the bootswatch.com
 Renamed the older bootstrap file
 Added new bootstrap.css in
 Lib > bootstrap > dist > css > bootstrap.css